Top 11 Risk Factors for Congestive Heart Failure

 Congestive heart failure (CHF) occurs when your heart weakens, preventing it from performing its vital duty of transporting sufficient blood and oxygen to your body’s organs.

 With CHF, fluid builds up around the heart, hindering its ability to pump blood correctly.
-Fluid buildup can leak from capillary blood vessels into the body’s lungs, tissues and organs.
+Fluid buildup can leak from capillary blood vessels into the body’s lungs, tissues, and organs.
 Sufficient circulation is vital to have all your body’s muscles and organs carry out the functions necessary to live a healthy, happy life.
 Through various studies, we have determined several predisposing factors of heart failure.